SocksTheWolf/DeckConnectSite/_pages/setup.md

 Check the boxes of the application instances you want to work with, and uncheck any instances you don't.

-{% img src='/assets/images/setup/deck/InstanceManagement.png' alt='Managing Instances' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/deck/InstanceManagement.png' alt='Managing Instances' wrapper_class="center" size="halfsize" %}

 **NOTE**: DeckConnect will automatically remember any approved instances and will continue to work with those instances the next time it sees them.
 {: .notice--info}